 By the 1930's it is said that the Cemetery had "few grave markers and two masonry burners."
 Arthur A. Moore III, who grew up close by, remembers seeing "a few dozens scattered grave markers in the mid 1950's with Chinese markings but most of the little burial area had gone back to nature."

-On 1 October 1956 the Kern County Planning Commission approved a tract map for 11 new residential lots arranged around Ramona Court (later renamed: Brookhaven Drive).
+On 1 October 1956 the Kern County Planning Commission approved a tract map for 11 new residential lots arranged around Ramona Court at Terrace Way. (later renamed: Brookhaven Drive).
 Within a year or so, remains were removed to Union Cemetery where there is a memorial per the posted photos to the right.

 As many remains as could be located were removed to Union Cemetery (East 6th and Tulare Streets).
 "Some 150 graves have already been opened and more than 150 are still to be moved.
 Some of the graves were so old that remains had completely disintegrated.
 But the Chinese have a remarkable method of preserving identity of their dead.
 Into each grave went a bottle with a cloth marked in Chinese with the name and age of the occupant.
 The work of identification is being done by Jack Chow Wong, 77...who is re-inscribing the names in a book of Chinese."
 (Bakersfield Californian - Aug 25, 1956 p 13)